Xivor/Xivor.github.io/_posts/2025-05-14-contributing-to-kde.md

 a Dolphin window, for example, changing its window size, closing it, and opening it again.
 It will open a window with the last size it had before being closed by default).
 As further detailed in the [Challenges faced](#Challenges faced) section, it did not work out.

-As of June 25th, we still could not make a contribution to the KDE project, since our first attempt failed, and we are still searching for another issue we can work on.
+As of June 25th, we still could not make a contribution to the KDE project, since our first attempt failed, and we are still searching for another issue we can work on, with some candidates on the line.

 ## Challenges faced